-Contact Tracing
+Contact Tracing/Close Contact Guidance

-- Central office staff and the school division health team will continue to work with the Chickahominy Health Department to conduct contact tracing when necessary. - o Vaccinated staff and/or students do not require quarantine unless symptomatic.
+Central office staff and the school division health team will continue to work with the Chickahominy Health Department to conduct contact tracing when necessary.
+The school division will follow the most current guidance on contact tracing and close contacts.